 There are some countries that strictly enforce the 250g AUW policy (sorry if you live in one of those) but most don’t have people walking around with scales making sure your toy is under 250g.
 This 250g number was taken from something a scientist may have said about a projectile during the world war II era (we think, we’re not even sure).
 Today this 250g number is completely arbitrary and means absolutely nothing.
 Just because you’re flying something that’s 249g does NOT mean you cannot cause trouble and does NOT mean you won’t get in trouble for doing something dumb.
 On the same note, if you’re flying something that’s 251g, it doesn’t mean you’re going to go to jail.
 Be safe, use good judgement and don’t piss off or annoy ANYONE!
 The proposed setup with our recommended motors, batteries and electronics on this frame will put it a bit over the 250g mark.
 This has been designed to be light yet durable enough and above all, perform well.
 We just do not understand the rationale behind sacrificing performance for the sake of this totally arbitrary 250g number that means absolutely nothing.
 If you’re one of those hankering for that number, you can just run smaller/lighter motors and hit that number if you wish.

-- Weight: ~29g without the top canopy thing, ~43g with the carbon canopy
+5" version weight ~29g without carbon canopy, ~43g with carbon canopy

 - 3mm arms, 1.5mm body plates

 - Diagonal size in 5”: 186mm